 Step 2.
 Meet Minimum Experience or Education Requirements in Michigan

-- Engaging in a legal professional investigation business as an investigator, licensee, or registrant
+- Working as an investigator, licensee, or registrant with a licensed investigation business

 - Conducting a professional investigation agency

-- Engaging in the investigation business as a full-time proprietary or in-house investigator employed by a business or an attorney
+- Working as a full-time proprietary or in-house investigator employed by a business or an attorney

-- Working as an investigative reporter employed by a media outlet
+- Working as an investigative reporter for a recognized media outlet

-You may also meet the minimum requirements for licensure through the completion of a bachelor’s degree program or higher in one of the following areas:
+If you’re taking the education route, a bachelor’s degree or higher in one of the following fields qualifies:

 - Police administration